illumos/ipd/ipd/0004/README.md

 page in the top-level section, attempt a search of any relevant subsections.
 This would use the same search order as if the user had provided no `-s` option to `man`, except constrained to subsections of the nominated top-level section.

+### Transition For Unbundled Software

+Most distributions of illumos ship some quantity of software from consolidations other than `illumos-gate`.
+An inexhaustive survey suggests that a variety of choices have been made about whether to, or how to, transform third party pages; e.g., to take a section 8 page and ship it in section 1M.
+Where transformation has occurred through patches or otherwise, it hasn't been strictly uniform or even necessarily correct.

+There isn't a strategy that can completely avoid a flag day for sections 4, 5, and 7, as they overlap before and after the transition.
+As there is presently no section 8 and there will be no section 1M in the future, we can keep 1M in the appropriate position in the search order so that at least administrative command pages will still be found by `man` prior to being moved.

 ## Other Operating Systems